salty-Frankenstein/Fr2D/README.md

 class Fr2DBitmap: As the WICBipmap and D2DBitmap, loading bmp pictures and drawing on the form.
 struct FrPoint: the point structure with two float variables.
-function stringToLPCWSTR: turn std::string into LPCWSTR
+function stringToLPCWSTR: turn std::string into LPCWSTR class FrText: For text writing on the window, supports both std::string and LPCWSTR.